vancem/coreclr/Documentation/design-docs/diagnostics-planing.md

 the basics: namely get information about 'interesting' events like errors (exceptions) as well as measure top level metrics (e.g. response time, throughput etc).
-However in addition to these, there are are some requirements that are not so obvious that deserve special mention because they either affect many parts of the design, or are simply will require a lot of work to solve.
+However in addition to these, there are are some requirements that are not so obvious that deserve special mention because they either affect many parts of the design, or simply will require a lot of work to solve.
 We list them here.

 ### Supporting Asynchronous Programming